kylewang1999/kylewang1999.github.io/_pages/about.md

 I'm a researcher-want-to-be, with interest in 2D/3D perception and robotics.

 I like to document my studying progress and post my notes.
-Please see the ['lear with me'](./learn_with_me.md) section for my notes.
+Please see the ['learn with me'](./learn_with_me.md) section for my notes.

 ## News